 George A. Miller: Short-Term Memory

-George Armitage Miller pioneered the information processing theory with his groundbreaking paper “The Magical Number Seven, Plus or Minus Two.”
-In this work, Miller introduced the concept of “chunking” as a fundamental aspect of human memory and cognitive processing.
-He proposed that the human mind has a limited capacity for processing information.
-According to Miller, the maximum number of meaningful items that can be effectively “chunked” or grouped is approximately seven, plus or minus two.
+George Armitage Miller pioneered IPT with his groundbreaking article “The Magical Number Seven, Plus or Minus Two.”
+Here, he introduced “chunking” as a fundamental aspect of memory and learning.
+Miller contended that our minds have a limited capacity for processing information.
+He suggested that the maximum number of meaningful items we can effectively “chunk” or group together is 5-9.

 Atkinson & Shiffrin: Three Stages of Memory

-In 1968, building upon the work of George Miller, psychologists Richard Atkinson and Richard Shiffrin formulated the influential multi-store model.
-This model, often referred to as the Atkinson-Shiffrin model, proposes that the human memory system consists of three main components: sensory, short-term, and long-term memory.
+In 1968, building upon Miller’s work, psychologists Richard Atkinson and Richard Shiffrin formulated a multi-store memory model.
+Often called the Atkinson-Shiffrin model, it views the human memory as a three-step process:

 Baddeley & Hitch: Working Memory Model

-This model introduced four key components of working memory:
+Baddeley and Hitch’s model introduced four elements of working memory:

-• The central executive is like the boss of our memory.
-It controls and coordinates the other parts of our working memory.
-For example, when solving a math problem, the central executive helps you focus on the task and decide which information to pay attention to.
+- The central executive is like the boss of your memory.
+It directs other parts of working memory.
+For instance, when solving a math problem, the central executive helps you focus and decide which information to heed.

-• The phonological loop is like a little voice in our head that helps us remember sounds and words.
-For example, when you repeat a phone number in your head to remember it, you are using your phonological loop.
+- The phonological loop is like a little voice in your head that allows you to remember sounds and words.
+Ever repeat a phone number to yourself to memorize it?
+That’s your phonological loop at play.

-• The visuospatial sketchpad is like a mental notepad where we can store and manipulate visual and spatial information.
-For example, when you try to remember the layout of a new place, you are using your visuospatial sketchpad.
+- The visuospatial sketchpad is where you hold and handle visual information.
+When you try to remember the layout of a new place, you are using this component.

-• The episodic buffer serves as a temporary storage space where different types of information can be combined and integrated.
-For example, when you recall a specific event or episode from your past, your episodic buffer helps you bring together different details about that event.
+- The episodic buffer serves as a short-term storage space where different types of information are combined.
+It enables you to recall a certain episode from your past by bringing together various details about that incident.

 Craik & Lockhart: Levels of Processing